- A red, raised scar near the site of a recent injury, may be a hypertrophic scar

-While for some the idea of radiation therapy may cause alarm — given that exposure to radiation can trigger the growth of malignant tumors — studies show that the amount of cancer-causing waves present during low-dose radiation therapy are not enough for concern.
+While the name “radiation therapy” may cause alarm for some — given that exposure to radiation can trigger the growth of malignant tumors — studies show that the amount of cancer-causing waves present during low-dose radiation therapy are not enough for concern.

 Radiation therapy has been proven effective in the treatment of both keloids and hypertrophic scars.
 This treatment targets scars at the cellular level, zapping the cells that form scar tissue.
 In other words, these waves deconstruct the fibroblasts that cause excessive collagen synthesis and lead to scarring.

-Radiation therapy is a good choice to treat hypertrophic scars because it has the ability to penetrate scars approximately 4 millimeters deep.
+Radiation therapy is a good choice to treat hypertrophic scars because it has the ability to penetrate scars approximately 0.15 inches (4 mm) deep.
 In some cases, doctors will follow up hypertrophic scar removal surgery with radiation therapy to promote faster wound healing.

 Radiation therapy is also a popular choice for patients who don’t want to follow up surgical excision with regular steroid injections, which can be painful.

 It is possible to have the entirety of the scar tissue surgically removed by a plastic surgeon.
 One popular method for this is Z-plasty, a surgical scar removal technique that can elongate or rotate a concentrated scar into a position of less tension, improving the appearance and reducing the risk of recurrence.
 Following this surgery, the amount of collagen that creates the appearance of the scar is decreased, making it appear less prominent.

 Doctors will often use basic Z-plasty with other plastic surgery methods in the effort to address more complex hypertrophic scars.
-In the majority of cases, plastic surgeons require the use of post-surgical steroid injections or radiation therapy in order to prevent scars from recurring.
+In the majority of cases, plastic surgeons require the use of post-surgical steroid injections or radiation therapy to prevent scars from recurring.

-As a general rule, plastic surgery is not recommended for the treatment of hypertrophic scars.
-That’s because there are several non-surgical methods proven to be equally as effective and there is no guarantee the hypertrophic scar will not recur and may get worse.
+Plastic surgery is not usually recommended for the treatment of hypertrophic scars as the non-surgical methods have been proven to be equally as effective and there is no guarantee the hypertrophic scar will not recur and may get worse.